 The app includes almost 30 hours of studio-recorded sound!

 Say goodbye to toneless, gravelly robot voices and limited sound sets: our comprehensive sounds set a new standard in the industry.

 For more details, see requirements.

-When you are online, you or your Thai friend can even speak English or Thai words right into your device to search the dictionary (see dictation requirements).
+When online, you or your Thai friend can even speak English or Thai words right into your device to search the dictionary (see dictation requirements).

-Best of all, you can make the Thai and English text as big as you want—no more reading glasses!
+Best of all, you can make the Thai and English text (separately or together) as big as you want—no more reading glasses!